Back to Blog

 Conversion Process

-1. Application Analysis Document all requirements: loads, temperatures, chemicals, tolerances, environment, life expectancy, safety criticality.
+1. Application Analysis.
+Document all requirements thoroughly: loads, temperatures, chemicals, tolerances, environment, life expectancy, and safety criticality.
+Missing a requirement at this stage causes expensive problems later.

-2. Material Selection Match requirements to material properties.
-Often, multiple materials qualify—select based on cost, availability, and margin.
+2. Material Selection.
+Match your documented requirements to material properties.
+Often multiple materials qualify—select based on cost, availability, and performance margin.

-5. Production Transition Plan transition carefully.
-Maintain metal part supply until plastic version is validated.
+5. Production Transition.
+Plan the transition carefully.
+Maintain metal part supply until the plastic version is fully validated in field service.

 When to Call Us